About Washington Healthplanfinder Insurance Plans

 Qualified Health Plans file rates through the Washington State Office of the Insurance Commissioner and only upon approval are offered on Washington Healthplanfinder.
-Financial help will be available in several ways:
+Financial help is available in several ways:

 - Cost-sharing subsidies: Cost-sharing subsidies reduce the out-of-pocket amount of expenses you have to pay when you receive health care services at the hospital or doctor’s office.

-- Medicaid or Washington Apple Health: Starting in 2014 under the Affordable Care Act, Washington State is expanding the Medicaid program/Washington Apple Health.
+- Washington Apple Health: In 2014, under the Affordable Care Act, Washington State expanded Washington Apple Health.
 The coverage is free for those who qualify.